jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

 note:
-always refresh and make sure you save the collection of data all data in the table once it save the data in the database will updated/insert
+always refresh and make sure you save the collection of data all data in the table once it's save the database will update

 fill up the fields in add person panel and click ok button and save it in table(right side) it will save in the table with incremented id number